robin8a/ts_be_oraculo_api/_KOBOLTOOLBOX/KOBOL_PROMPTS.md

-Help to create a script that uses
+Help to create a script:

+1. Get data from kobotoolbox using API

 url:
 API KEY:

+- From the project: "Levantamiento Info Parcelas"
+-